Mitsubishi A6M Zero: Operational history

 Allied pilots soon developed tactics to cope with the Zero.
-Due to its extreme agility, engaging a Zero in a traditional, turning dogfight was likely to be fatal.
+Because of its extreme agility, engaging a Zero in a traditional turning dogfight was likely to be fatal.
 It was better to swoop down from above in a high-speed pass, fire a quick burst, then climb quickly back up to altitude.
-A short burst of fire from heavy machine guns or cannon was often enough to bring down the fragile Zero.
-These tactics were regularly employed by Grumman F4F Wildcat fighters during Guadalcanal defense through high-altitude ambush, which was possible due to an early warning system consisting of Coastwatchers and radar.
-Such "boom-and-zoom" tactics were also successfully used in the China Burma India Theater (CBI) by the "Flying Tigers" of the American Volunteer Group (AVG) against similarly maneuverable Japanese Army aircraft such as the Nakajima Ki-27 "Nate" and Nakajima Ki-43 "Oscar".
-AVG pilots were trained by their commander Claire Chennault to exploit the advantages of their P-40s, which were very sturdy, heavily armed, generally faster in a dive and level flight at low altitude, with a good rate of roll.
+A short burst of fire from heavy machine guns or cannon was often enough to destroy the Zero, provided that some hits rupture the fuel tanks.
+These tactics were regularly employed by Grumman F4F Wildcat fighters during Guadalcanal defense through high-altitude ambush, which was possible with an early warning system consisting of coastwatchers and radar.

+Such "boom-and-zoom" tactics were also successfully used in the China Burma India Theater by the "Flying Tigers" of the American Volunteer Group (AVG) against similarly maneuverable Japanese Army aircraft such as the Nakajima Ki-27 "Nate" and Nakajima Ki-43 "Oscar".
+AVG pilots were trained by their commander Claire Chennault to exploit the advantages of their P-40 Warhawks, which were very sturdy, heavily armed, generally faster in a dive, and level flight at low altitude, with a good rate of roll.

 Another important maneuver was Lieutenant Commander John S. "Jimmy" Thach's "Thach Weave", in which two fighters would fly about 60 m apart.
 If a Zero latched onto the tail of one of the fighters, the two aircraft would turn toward each other.
 If the Zero followed his original target through the turn, he would come into a position to be fired on by the target's wingman.
 This tactic was first used to good effect during the Battle of Midway and later over the Solomon Islands.

-Many highly experienced Japanese aviators were lost in combat, resulting in a progressive decline in quality, which became a significant factor in Allied successes.
+Many highly experienced Japanese aviators were lost in combat, resulting in a progressive decline in pilot quality, which became a significant factor in Allied successes.
 Unexpected heavy losses of pilots at the Battles of the Coral Sea and Midway dealt the Japanese carrier air force a blow from which it never fully recovered.